-As a school we are alert to the possible indicators both for our children and their families.
+At St James' we are alert to the possible indicators both for our children and their families.
 Any concerns will be reported using our safeguarding and child protection processes.
 In addition to Greater Manchester guidance we also refer to Criminal exploitation of children and vulnerable adults: County Lines.